 Standard, Commercial, and the Lowest of the Low End

-The five lowest grades of beef—Standard, Commercial, Utility, and Cutter, and Canner—are at the bottom of the beef hierarchy.
-These account for less than one percent of all graded beef, but that low figure can be attributed to the fact that most beef that isn't likely to make the top three categories won't be put up for grading.
+The five lowest grades of beef—Standard, Commercial, Utility, Cutter, and Canner—are at the bottom of the beef hierarchy.
+These account for less than 1% of all graded beef, but that low figure can be attributed to the fact that most beef that isn't likely to make the top three categories won't be put up for grading.

 Standard grade beef comes from very lean cattle less than 42 months of old, while the bottom three grades consist of meat from animals that are advanced in age.
 You might see Standard or Commercial beef cuts sold in grocery stores, although there usually isn't any effort to advertise a grade on the packaging.
 Utility, Cutter, and Canner are mostly reserved for ground beef and processed products.

 Want to know if your beef is organic?
 Grass-fed?
 In addition to grades, the AMS also regulates and verifies other label claims for beef through initiatives such as the National Organic Program and Livestock Process Verified Program.
 According to Jones-Ellard, "Claims can cover raising, feeding, handling, processing, labeling practices, or other practices and processes that differentiate a producer's product."
 To acquire these kinds of certifications, producers have to go through a whole auditing process, carried out by the AMS or a third party organization it works with, and submit relevant documentation and veterinary records, in addition to paying fees.